 Valery Gergiev is a vivid representative of the St. Petersburg conducting school.
 His debut at the Mariinsky (then Kirov) Theatre came in 1978 with Prokofiev’s War and Peace.
 In 1988 he was appointed music director of the Mariinsky Theatre, and in 1996 he became its artistic and general director.

 With his arrival at the Mariinsky Theatre’s helm, it became a tradition to hold major festivals, marking various composer anniversaries.
 His efforts have led to revivals of Wagner’s operas.
 The Mariinsky Orchestra under Mr. Gergiev has scaled new heights, assimilating not only opera and ballet scores but also an expansive symphonic repertoire.

-Under Mr. Gergiev’s direction, the Mariinsky Theatre has become one of the great global theater and concert centers.
-In addition to its iconic 1860 opera and ballet theater, the Concert Hall was opened in 2006, followed in 2013 by the theater’s second stage, Mariinsky II, and, beginning in January 2016, the Mariinsky Theatre’s branch in Vladivostok, the Primorsky Stage.
-The Mariinsky label was launched in 2009, and to date has released more than 30 discs in both CD and DVD formats.
+Under his direction, the Mariinsky Theatre has become a major theater and concert complex.
+In 2006 the Concert Hall was opened, followed in 2013 by the theater’s second stage (the Mariinsky-II) and, since January 2016, a branch in Vladivostok: the Primorsky Stage.
+The Mariinsky label, launched in 2009, has to date released more than 30 discs that have received great critical and public acclaim worldwide.

 Learn more about Valery Gergiev